RZZT/Company-Documents/Drafts/draft-resolutions.md

 > The objects of the Company are to carry on activities which benefit the community by:
->> (a) financing the development of free and open-source software that respects, protects or fulfills human rights and civil liberties, in particular economic rights, and the rights to privacy and freedom of expression,
+>> (a) financing the development of free and open-source software that respects, protects or fulfills human rights and civil liberties, in particular economic rights, and the rights to privacy and freedom of expression;

->> (b) promoting and providing free education about free and open-source software, and
+>> (b) promoting and providing free education about free and open-source software; and

->> (c) giving out awards recognising excellence in the areas of free and open-source software and open culture
+>> (c) giving out awards recognising excellence in the areas of free and open-source software and open culture.

 ### Explanation

 This resolution is intended to prevent scope creep that would diffuse the Company's focus by ensuring that the Company's activities cannot be expanded without the approval of its members.
-The first point deals with this, while the remaining points are consequential amendments required for grammatical reasons.

 ## Special Resolution 2019-2: Number of Directors required to call a meeting